HamidRezaSepehr/Cool-Tool/README.md

 ## Health
 [Hello Healthy] (http://blog.myfitnesspal.com)  Short, actionable health weight loss and fitness articles.

+## Public Information
+[Reference]  (https://www.reference.com)  Reference.com is the #1 question answering service that delivers the best answers from the web and real people - all in one place.

 ## Entertainment
 [Roadtrippers]  (https://roadtrippers.com) Your Vacation, Your Road Trip, Your Weekend